lvgl/lvgl/docs/intro/index.md

 ### Is my MCU/hardware supported?
 Every MCU which is capable of driving a display via Parallel port, SPI, RGB interface or anything else and fulfills the [Requirements](#requirements) is supported by LLVGL.

-It includes:
+This includes:
 - "Common" MCUs like STM32F, STM32H, NXP Kinetis, LPC, iMX, dsPIC33, PIC32 etc.
 - Bluetooth, GSM, WiFi modules like Nordic NRF and Espressif ESP32
-- Linux frame buffer like /dev/fb0 which includes Single-board computers too like Raspberry Pi
+- Linux with frame buffer device such as /dev/fb0.
+This includes Single-board computers like the Raspberry Pi
 - And anything else with a strong enough MCU and a periphery to drive a display

 ### Is my display supported?